 This essay defines dorsiflexion deficits and explains why they occur.

-This condition is described as a weakness in the muscles which elevate the front of the foot, called a dorsiflexion deficit.
+Dropped foot is described as a weakness in the muscles which elevate the front of the foot, called a dorsiflexion deficit.
 Patients will have difficulty lifting their toes and often stumble when walking.
 Some patients feel a reduction in the ability to raise the foot, while others suffer a complete loss of this functionality.

-Dropped foot testing is common for orthopedists and neurologists to perform during any lower back pain exam and can be very telling as to the potential causes of the pain.
+Foot drop testing is common for orthopedists and neurologists to perform during any lower back pain exam and can be very telling as to the potential causes of the pain.
 Without proper neurological correlation, treating a dropped foot issue can be incredibly frustrating, since therapies may not be targeting the real source of the muscular deficit.

 The most common explanation for a dropped foot is a herniated disc at L4/L5 or L5/S1.
 The most logical reason for this to occur is compression of the L5 nerve root, although on occasion, the L4 or S1 nerves are implicated, as well.
 Spinal osteophytes can also take the blame for impingement of the affected nerve, as can spondylolisthesis, scoliosis and other spinal issues, such as severe lumbar spinal stenosis.